CRUISING YACHT GUIDE TO THE COOK ISLANDSPORTS OF ENTRY

 · Boxing Day 26 December

-· Telecom Cook Islands is open 24hrs daily for long distance calls.
+· Bluesky Cook Islands is open 24hrs daily for long distance calls.

 · Phone cards are available.